-When the Joint Plan went effective on June 1, 2004, the Settlement Facility began to process disease claims.
-At some point during the third quarter of 2004, it began to send Notification of Status letters to claimants identifying deficiencies in disease claims.
-Almost immediately, the CAC began to receive numerous inquires from law firms that had submitted claims in the RSP as well as the Settlement Facility.
-They reported almost universally that they believed that the disability criteria being applied by the Settlement Facility was more difficult than that applied by the RSP Claims Office.
-They also provided the CAC with copies of Notification of Status letters listing deficiencies in disability level A claims if the claimant had documented functional capacity for vocation only or for self-care only.
-The deficiency notice included a page that restated the Plan's disability criteria, and on that page the SF-DCT used language that stated that claimants must document functional capacity for both vocation and self-care for disability level A claims.
-See Exhibit 6 hereto, copy of redacted claimant Notification of Status letter with disability criteria that is different from the criteria in the Plan and Claimant Information Guides.
-The language in the Notification of Status letters contradicts the Plan language and Claimant Information Guide that provides that functional capacity must affect vocation or self-care.
+During the third quarter of 2004, the Settlement Facility began sending the Notification of Status Letters to claimants to identify their deficiencies with the disease claims.
+The disability criteria being applied by the Settlement Facility was more difficult than applied by the RSP Claims Office.
+The deficiency notice included a page that restated the Plan's disability criteria, and on that page the SF-DCT used language that stated claimants must document functional capacity for vocation only or for self-care only.
+The deficiency notice included a page that restated the Plan's disability criteria, and on that page the SF-DCT used language that stated claimants must document functional capacity for both vocation and self-care for disability level A claims.
+Exhibit 6 attached hereto, redacted Notification of Status letter dated June 1, 2004 with disability criteria that is different from the criteria in the Plan and Claimant Information Guides.
+The language in the Notification of status letters contradicts the Plan language and Claimant Information Guide that provides functional capacity must affect vocation or self-care.